-- Cost savings resulting from not having to order preprinted forms from a vendor. - Cost savings resulting from not having to reprint outdated forms that essentially go to waste. - Improved workflow because employees can now instantaneously and simultaneously access all eForms, including newly created or updated forms.
-The electronic system also eliminates the possibility of having two or more versions of a form in use at the same time. - A hard cost savings of approximately \$7 per patient. - Total annual hard cost savings of more than \$345,000 as a result of reduced printing costs. - Rasi proved to be an EMR backup.
+- · Cost savings: Pre-printed forms are eliminated. - Cost savings : Outdated forms no longer go to waste. - Improved workflow: Employees instantaneously and simultaneously access all eForms, including newly-created or updated forms.

+The electronic system also eliminates the simultaneous use of multiple form versions. - · A hard cost savings of approximately \$7 per patient. - Total annual hard cost savings of more than \$345,000.
+A result of reduced printing costs. - Rasi proved to be an EMR backup.
 "What's pretty amazing with Rasi," says Wu, "is if Siemens is down, you can go to Rasi to locate medical records.
 We use Rasi to search for patients."